wurtz-codez/Expenser/README.md

 - 💾 Persistent data storage with MongoDB
 - 🔒 Secure authentication with JWT
 - 🎨 Modern UI with Tailwind CSS and Shadcn components
+- 📱 Responsive design for mobile devices
+- 📈 Expense analytics and insights
+- 🔔 Email notifications for budget alerts

 ## Tech Stack